 Confirmatory testing is not usually required but can be done by

 Detecting virus by reverse transcriptase–polymerase chain reaction

-Recurrent aphthous ulcers may appear similar.
-Rarely, Bednar aphthous ulcers occur in the pharynx but usually without systemic symptoms.
-Herpetic stomatitis occurs sporadically and causes larger, more persistent, and more numerous ulcers throughout the oropharynx than herpangina.
+Recurrent aphthous ulcers Recurrent Aphthous Stomatitis may appear similar but, unlike with herpangina, rarely occur in the pharynx and are not typically accompanied by systemic symptoms.
+Herpetic stomatitis Mucocutaneous herpes simplex infection Herpes simplex viruses (human herpesviruses types 1 and 2) commonly cause recurrent infection affecting the skin, mouth, lips, eyes, and genitals.
+Common severe infections include encephalitis... read more occurs sporadically and causes larger, more persistent, and more numerous ulcers throughout the oropharynx than herpangina.
 Coxsackievirus A10 causes lymphonodular pharyngitis, which is similar except that the papules become 2- to 3-mm whitish to yellowish nodules instead of vesicles and ulcers.